Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/GCP/README.md

 ### Architecture

-AWS Glue Studio is used for data ingestion, transformation, integration and writing output back to AWS S3 buckets
+Google Dataflow is used for data ingestion, transformation, integration and writing output to Google Storage and finally to Google BigQuery.

-Amazon QuickSight is used for query data and build visuals
+Google BigQuery is used to query data and Google Data Studio build visualalizations

 ![](images/sevirpipeline.png)